Since you’re here, you’ve likely heard that glycerin in toothpaste is a terrible, horrible, no good, very bad thing.

 Teeth don’t sit in a solution of toothpaste and saliva.
 Your mouth continually produces saliva (ever notice how your mouth fills up when you’re brushing?)
 Also, you rinse your mouth after you’re done brushing, and again, the saliva in your mouth isn’t supersaturated.

-It seems the whole demonizing of glycerin thing started with Dr. Gerald Judd (Chemistry Ph.D.) who wrote a lot about dental health a number of years ago.
+It seems the whole demonizing of glycerin myth started with Dr. Gerald Judd (Chemistry Ph.D.) who wrote a lot about dental health a number of years ago.

 Judd seemed to be trying to figure out ways to keep teeth healthy and had some interesting views.